 San Francisco, Mountain View, Austin, New York City, or Seattle

 Furthermore, we strive to establish a social context in which people have the right expectations about authoring proposals or commenting on them.
-First, we encourage people to share as much information as possible: not only proposed actions and decisions, but also the context and motivations that prompted them.
-This allows readers, who do not already have that context, to engage more effectively.
+First, we encourage people to share as much information as possible: not only proposed actions and decisions but also the context and motivations that prompted them.
+This allows readers who do not already have that context to engage more effectively.
 Second, we practice empathetic communication and discourage excessive pride of authorship.
-Ideas can only be shared early and often if people feel secure that their half-baked or highly speculative ideas will be welcomed as a starting point rather than attacked for their imperfections.
-On the other hand, the process of iterating and refining proposals can't work if people start out too attached to (or personally identified with) particular versions of an idea.
+Ideas can only be shared early and often if people feel secure that their half-baked or highly speculative ideas will be welcomed as a starting point rather than criticized for their imperfections.
+On the other hand, iterating and refining proposals can't work if people start out too attached to (or personally identified with) particular versions of an idea.
 Without these critical values, no software tool can create a culture of open communication.

 Like many other companies, we use Slack for real-time communication.
-However, we also recognize the many limits of chat-style communication and strongly bias toward capturing discussions wherever reasonable in documents, tickets, and other durable media (including, of course, Airtable bases).
-We believe the best decisions are often made with ample time, discussion, and thought, which are best supported by asynchronous collaboration.
+However, we also recognize the many limits of chat-style communication and strongly bias toward capturing discussions wherever reasonable in documents, tickets, and other durable media (including Airtable bases).
+The best decisions are often made with ample time, discussion, and thought, which are best supported by asynchronous collaboration.

-(A strongly written and asynchronous communication culture has other benefits, too.
+(A powerfully written and asynchronous communication culture has other benefits, too.
 It's better for work done outside our main offices, or on time-shifted schedules.
-Also, it enables a greater proportion of focused “maker time” compared to a culture where everyone feels obligated to actively monitor chats for fear of missing out on important conversations.
+Also, it enables a more significant proportion of focused “maker time” compared to a culture where everyone feels obligated to actively monitor chats for fear of missing out on meaningful conversations.
 Of course, there are plenty of times when real-time chats or meetings really are the best way to communicate, and we embrace those situations.
 But we try to deploy these communication modes thoughtfully.)

 Working in a globally distributed team means open communication is a must.
 Sharing context, goals, objectives, and in-progress work helps us stay on the same page and achieve our common goal: building the best products and experiences for our users.
 We rely on several work tools to collaborate and are very active in Slack, where we default to open channels.
 If you have a question, it’s likely someone else has the same one.
 Having everything out in the open gives others the opportunity to chime in, collaborate, and yields an answer even faster.
 It also helps cement an environment where everyone feels safe to make mistakes or ask silly questions.